Transferable Graph Learning for Transmission Congestion Management via Busbar Splitting

 \section{Abstract}

 Network topology optimization (NTO) via busbar splitting can mitigate transmission grid congestion and reduce redispatch costs.
-However, solving this mixed-integer non-linear problem for large-scale systems in near-real-time is currently intractable with existing solvers.
+However, solving this mixed-integer nonlinear problem for large-scale systems in near-real-time is currently intractable with existing solvers.
 Machine learning (ML) approaches have emerged as a promising alternative, but they have limited generalization to unseen topologies, varying operating conditions, and different systems, which limits their practical applicability.
-This paper formulates NTO for congestion management problem considering linearized AC PF, and proposes a graph neural network (GNN)-accelerated approach.
-We develop a heterogeneous edge-aware message passing NN to predict effective busbar splitting actions as candidate NTO solutions.
-The proposed GNN captures local flow patterns, achieves generalization to unseen topology changes, and improves transferability across systems.
-Case studies show up to $10^4$ speed-up, delivering AC-feasible solutions within one minute and a 2.3\% optimality gap on the GOC 2000-bus system.
+This paper formulates NTO for congestion management considering linearized AC power flow, and proposes a graph neural network (GNN)-accelerated approach.
+We develop a heterogeneous edge-aware message passing GNN to predict effective nodes for busbar splitting actions as candidate NTO solutions.
+The proposed GNN captures local flow patterns, improves generalization to unseen topology changes, and enhances transferability across systems.
+Case studies show up to $10^4\times$ speed-up, delivering AC-feasible solutions within one minute and a 2.3\% optimality gap on the GOC 2000-bus system.
 These results demonstrate a significant step toward near-real-time NTO for large-scale systems with topology and cross-system generalization.